zhoulander/Powermon433/README.md

 A superheterodyne board:

 * is cheap
-* has one decently-sized chip on board (the RX3400-LF is 24-pin SSOP)
+* has one decently-sized chip on board (the RX3400-LF is 24-pin SSOP), which may be covered in a metal shield
 * has a crystal (typically 6.773 MHz for 433.92 MHz RX frequency)
 * has no obvious coils or tuning chokes